 Financial Aid and Study Abroad

-Financial aid such as Pell grants, TAP and subsidized loans may be applied to approved study abroad experiences that award credit and that last for at least one semester.
+Financial aid such as Pell grants, TAP awards, the Excelsior Scholarship, and subsidized loans may be applied to approved study abroad experiences that award credit and that last for at least one semester.
 Short-term study abroad experiences, as well as non-academic internships, volunteer opportunities, etc., that do not award academic credit may not be eligible for financial aid.
 For information about your eligibility for these grants and loans, and other important financial aid information, please consult the.

 Most Baruch students who are eligible for financial aid will be able to use it to help finance their study abroad costs.
 However, whether and how you will be able to apply your financial aid to study abroad depends on a number of factors:

 - The kind of financial aid you receive.